baraklevyy/MakeItStand3Dimention/README.md

 ## Application
-please refer the link for detailed information.
+Please refer the link for detailed information.
 <a href="Barak_Make_it_Stand.pdf">This is a link</a>